CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial4_tellingstories.md

 It's always important to situate maps in space - most people know roughly where New York City is, and how big it is, but it's still important to flag!

 - *Add north arrow*
-Click on the add image icon on the left, and then navigate (on the right side) to the `item properties` tab. ![northarrow1]
-Click on `search directories` and preset options will open for different styles of north arrows (and other icons).![northarrow2]
+Click on the add image icon on the left, and then navigate (on the right side) to the `item properties` tab.

-####Export
+![northarrow1]

+Click on `search directories` and preset options will open for different styles of north arrows (and other icons).

+![northarrow2]

+#### Export
 From the top-left menu (`layout`), select `export as image`.
 Save in a place you can find.
 Open and admire your work!
 Also likely: open, see the changes you'd like to tweak, and return to the layout window to modify and beautify.
 ![exportimage]

 Prepared by Bernadette Baird-Zars for the CSR Mapping for the Humanities Course, Summer 2019.

 ...

-[adding file]: Images/2019/Tutorial4_add.png
+[adding file]:Images/2019/Tutorial4_add.png

-[single fill box]: Images/2019/Tutorial4_fade.png
+[single fill box]:Images/2019/Tutorial4_fade.png

-[joining table]: Images/2019/Tutorial4_join1.png
+[joining table]:Images/2019/Tutorial4_join1.png

 [joining table continued]:Images/2019/Tutorial4_join2.png

-[graduated classification]: Images/2019/Tutorial4_graduated.png
+[graduated classification]:Images/2019/Tutorial4_graduated.png

-[equalinterval]: Images/2019/Tutorial4_equalinterval.png

-[equalinterval2]: Images/2019/Tutorial4_equalinterval2.png
+[equalinterval]:Images/2019/Tutorial4_equalinterval.png

+[equalinterval2]:Images/2019/Tutorial4_equalinterval2.png

 [quantiles]:Images/2019/Tutorial4_quantiles.png

-[naturalbreaks]: Images/2019/Tutorial4_naturalbreaks.png
+[naturalbreaks]:Images/2019/Tutorial4_naturalbreaks.png

 [naturalbreaks_inverse]:Images/2019/Tutorial4_naturalbreaks_inverse.png

-[cleanuplines1]: Images/2019/Tutorial4_cleanuplines1.png

-[cleanuplines2]: Images/2019/Tutorial4_cleanuplines2.png

-[cleanuplines3]: Images/2019/Tutorial4_cleanuplines3.png

-[importinginstitutions]: Images/2019/Tutorial4_importinginstitutions.png
+[cleanuplines1]:Images/2019/Tutorial4_cleanuplines1.png

+[cleanuplines2]:Images/2019/Tutorial4_cleanuplines2.png

+[cleanuplines3]:Images/2019/Tutorial4_cleanuplines3.png

+[importinginstitutions]:Images/2019/Tutorial4_importinginstitutions.png

 [84]:Images/2019/Tutorial4_84.png

-[language points1]: Images/2019/Tutorial4_languagepoints1.png
+[language points1]:Images/2019/Tutorial4_languagepoints1.png

-[FrenchORCreole]: Images/2019/Tutorial4_FrenchORCreole
+[FrenchORCreole]:Images/2019/Tutorial4_FrenchORCreole

 [FrenchHaitianMap]:Images/2019/Tutorial4_FrenchHaitianMap

-[infobutton-haitian]: Images/2019/Tutorial4_infobutton-haitian
+[infobutton-haitian]:Images/2019/Tutorial4_infobutton-haitian

 [selectbyvalues]: Images/2019/Tutorial4_selectbyvalues